SeabookChen/seabookchen.net/_posts/2013-05-26-create-a-custom-jekyll-404-page.md

 category: articles
 tags: [jekyll, github]
 alias: [/2013/05/26/]
+last_updated: March 18, 2014
 utilities: highlight, toc
 ---
 This article demonstrates how to create a custom Jekyll 404 page for Jekyll sites hosted on [GitHub Page][GitHub Page].

 Things might be different if sites are hosted by other providers.
-Also it's worth noting that custom 404 pages will not function for sites which are using custom domains.
+Also it's worth noting that custom 404 pages will only function on custom domain sites.

-For more detailed official GitHub Pages documentation, please see [Custom 404 Pages - GitHub Help][Custom 404 Pages - GitHub Help].
+For more detailed GitHub Pages official documentation, please see [Custom 404 Pages - GitHub Help][Custom 404 Pages - GitHub Help].

 <div id="toc"></div>

 ## <a id="create-404-file"></a>Create 404.html file
-Create `404.html` in the root directory of Jekyll site, which has to be an HTML file.
+Create `404.html` in the root directory of Jekyll site,
+<del>which has to be an HTML file</del>{% footnote 1 %}.

 ## <a id="add-front-matter"></a>Add YAML Front Matter
-The goal is to create a custom 404 page like all other pages using the same Jekyll theme, without creating a separate designed 404.html.
+The goal here is to create a custom 404 page like all other pages using the same Jekyll theme, without creating a separately designed 404.html.
 Therefore, add [YAML Front Matter][YAML Front Matter] section to the top of the 404.html and set the layout to be "page".

 	---
 	layout: page